 When Conyers Middleton published Free Inquiry, he brought a death-blow to Patristic miracles and their authority.
 Middleton rallied that the miracles by the Church Fathers were dubious:

-“. . . and knowing no distinction between faith an credulity, take a facility of believing, to be the surest mark of a found Christian.
-Their arguments are conformable to their principles: for instead of entring into the merits of the cause, and shewing my opinion to be false or contradictory to any truth subsisting in the world, they think it a full confutation of it, to prove it contrary to the belief of the primitive ages, to the testimony of the ancient Fathers, and to the tradition of the Catholic Church: by the help of which venerable names, they insinuate fears and jealousies, of I know not what consequences, dangerous to Christianity, ruinous to the faith of History, and introductive of an universal Skepticism.
-Terrors purely imaginary; grounded on error and prejudice ; which if suffered to prevail, would produce consequences more to be dreaded ; subversive of all true religion, as well as of every thing else, that is rational and virtuous among men.”
+. . . and knowing no distinction between faith and credulity, take a facility of believing, to be the surest mark of a found Christian.
+Their arguments are conformable to their principles: for instead of entering into the merits of the cause, and shewing my opinion to be false or contradictory to any truth subsisting in the world, they think it a full confutation of it, to prove it contrary to the belief of the primitive ages, to the testimony of the ancient Fathers, and to the tradition of the Catholic Church: by the help of which venerable names, they insinuate fears and jealousies, of I know not what consequences, dangerous to Christianity, ruinous to the faith of History, and introductive of a universal skepticism.
+Terrors purely imaginary; grounded on error and prejudice ; which if suffered to prevail, would produce consequences more to be dreaded ; subversive of all true religion, as well as of every thing else, that is rational and virtuous among men.4

-William Lecky described how deep the cultural shift was in regards to the Patristic writings after the conclusion by Middleton:
+William Lecky described how deep the cultural shift changed towards Patristic writings after the conclusion by Middleton:

 From this point onwards the Church Fathers were either ignored entirely or were reduced to a collection of stories, and legends.

 Middleton’s arguments rested on a number of patristic writers.
 Five in particular were prominently displayed: Justin Martyr, Athenagoras, Irenæus, Clemens of Alexandria and Tertullian.